 - You should stop using UCERIS rectal foam before preparing for a colonoscopy.
 Call your healthcare provider before restarting UCERIS rectal foam after your colonoscopy

-The contents of UCERIS rectal foam are flammable.
-Instruct the patient to avoid fire, flame and smoking during and immediately following administration.
+- UCERIS rectal foam is flammable.
+Avoid fire, flame and smoking during and immediately after using UCERIS rectal foam